-NAME OF THE COURSE STATE, CIVIL SOCIETY Y AND SOCIAL
+NAME OF THE COURSE STATE, CIVIL SOCIETY AND SOCIAL

 MOVEMENTS

 CLASS TYBA

 COURSE CODE SBASOC505

 NUMBER OF CREDITS 4

 NUMBER OF LECTURES PER WEEK 4

 TOTAL NUMBER OF LECTURES PER 60

 SEMESTER

 EVALUATION METHOD INTERNAL SEMESTER END

 ASSESSMENT EXAMINATION

-TOTAL MARKS 50 50 PASSING MARKS 20 20
+TOTAL MARKS 50 50

+PASSING MARKS 20 20

-CO To develop an understanding of social movements in terms of various 1. concepts and theories of social movements.
+CO To develop an understanding of social movements in terms of various concepts 1. and theories of social movements.
 CO To trace the shifts in the social movements landscape in India.
 2. CO To explain the emergence of new people's movements in the neo liberal 3. era.

 CLO Develop an understanding of social movements in terms of various concepts 1. and theories of social movements.

 CLO Trace the shifts in the social movements landscape in India.
 2. CLO Explain the emergence of new peoples movements in the neo Liberal era.
-Explain the emergence of hew peoples movements in the new Electureta.
+3.

-UNIT 1 State, Civil Society social movements (20 Lectures) 1.1 Concept of Civil Society 1.2 State and Civil Society and Interface between state, civil society and social movements 1.3 Social Movements : Concepts, Characteristics and Types 1.4 Forms of collective action: riot, rebellion, agitation, protest UNIT 2 Theories of social movements (20 Lectures) 2.1 Classical theories: Strain theory, Resource Mobilization 2.2 Challenges to classical theories: Subaltern Studies, New Social Movements

-UNIT 3 Social Movements in the post independence era: Old and New(20 Lectures)

-3.1 Peasants and agrarian struggles

-3.2 Tribal movements
+UNIT 1 State, Civil Society social movements (20 Lectures) 1.1 Concept of Civil Society 1.2 State and Civil Society and Interface between state, civil society and social movements 1.3 Social Movements : Concepts, Characteristics and Types 1.4 Forms of collective action: riot, rebellion, agitation, protest UNIT 2 Theories of social movements (20 Lectures) 2.1 Classical theories: Strain theory, Resource Mobilization 2.2 Challenges to classical theories: Subaltern Studies, New Social Movements UNIT 3 Social Movements in the post independence era: Old and New(20 Lectures) 3.1 Peasants and agrarian struggles 3.2 Tribal movements 3.3 Naxalite 3.4 Environment 3.5 Student Movements 3.6 Gender Movements

-3.3 Naxalite

-3.4 Environment

-3.5 Student Movements

-3.6 Gender Movements